ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 - Instrument the datapath to look for specific hard to detect states?
 TODO - link to instrumentation part
 - Reduce the acquisition to a single channel and verify that it stops successfully.

+### How to debug image display that does not show images or has a low frame rate
+Images will not be displayed or will be displayed with a low frame rate when the system does not have the bandwidth to keep up with the images coming from the FPGA.

+TODO: Refer to /gse-acq-common.md#reducing-system-bandwidth-usage to reduce the bandwidth display is using.

 ### How to debug issues with generation not starting
 If generation never starts, the first thing to check is the generation start thresholds configured in the Host\Gen\API\Configure Serial Output Channels.vi.